Welfare economics

-Welfare economics is a branch of economics that uses microeconomic techniques to evaluate well-being (welfare) at the aggregate (economy-wide) level.
+Welfare economics is a field of economics that applies microeconomic techniques to evaluate the overall well-being (welfare) of a society.

-Attempting to apply the principles of welfare economics gives rise to the field of public economics, the study of how government might intervene to improve social welfare.
-Welfare economics also provides the theoretical foundations for particular instruments of public economics, including cost–benefit analysis, while the combination of welfare economics and insights from behavioral economics has led to the creation of a new subfield, behavioral welfare economics.
+The principles of welfare economics are often used to inform public economics, which focuses on the ways in which government intervention can improve social welfare.
+Additionally, welfare economics serves as the theoretical foundation for several instruments of public economics, such as cost–benefit analysis.
+The intersection of welfare economics and behavioral economics has given rise to the subfield of behavioral welfare economics.